svec1/bweas/README.md

 > Globally required: CMake

 ### Build on Linux
-Before building, you should install the LuaJit library.
+Before building, you should install the LuaJit and nlohmann-json libraries.
 ##### *debian based(for example)*
 ```
-sudo apt install luajit
+sudo apt install luajit nlohmann-json3-dev
 ```
+***
+#### Build with clone rep of libraries
-You can also copy the LuaJit repository and follow these steps:
+You can also clone the LuaJit or nlohmann/json repositories and follow these steps:
 > [!NOTE]
+> For LuaJit:
 > Required: Make
 ```
 cd external